--version

 software, such as software that mishandles the 64-bit

 generated data.
-If bloat is slim
+If bloat is slim, keep the output files

 small; this can help check for the bugs and

 incompatibilities.
-Although the default is currently fat
+Although the default is currently fat,

-this is intended to change in future zic
+this is intended to change in future zic versions, as

 software that mishandles the 64-bit data typically